gitzom/utdr-reference/src/DELTARUNE/general/GlobalVars.md

  you can do .name and .x and .y to the things returned by cinstance[n]

  in terms of the value of cinstance[n] itself i think its 0 for kris, 1 for susie and i assume 2 for ralsei and 3 for noelle?
 IDK though

+ It seems that each cinstance[0], [1], and [2] contain objects that represent the people following yo[u right now.
+For example, in much of chapter 1, the object representing Ralsei is in cinstance[0].
 `global.cinstance` | Value at Game Start
 --- | ---
 `[0]` | 4854845464869464